EWC-consortium/eudi-wallet-rulebooks-and-schemas/rulebooks/rb_004_signatory_rights.md

 In the EWC context, a generic attestation issuance process has been described by wallet providers in the pilots.
 Those controls and generic steps are described in [RFC-001](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-rfc001-issue-verifiable-credential.md).

-**Disclamer** : *the following section has not been agreed by Business Registries and still include open questions that require feedback.*
+**Disclamer** : *the following section still include open subjects that require feedback.*
 The list of the considered rules for the issuance of the signatory rights attestation :

-- Can the Signatory Rights attestation only be requested by the signatory himself with a presentation of a high level of insurance PID attestation ?
-Therefore this attestation can only be issued to a EUDI valid wallet (organizational or natural).
-- Can the signatory rights attestation refer to only one Signatory or all the Signatories in the context of this pilot ?
-- Can the signatory rights attestation only refer to Signatories having a direct link to the company ?
-For example if a natural person has a signatory right over a company through a legal person; this natural person will not be mentionned on the signatory right attestation of the company.
-But it will be in the attestation concerning the legal entity he has direct signatory rights over.
-- The signatory rights attestation has to be issued to the EUDI wallet that possess the rights over a company or to the EUDI wallet of the company concerned byt the rights ?
-In the EWC pilot context, the Signatory rights attestation can be issued with any identity attestation presentation and either to an organizational wallet or a natural person wallet
+The Signatory rights attestation can be issued with any authentification or substancial identity verification and either to an organizational wallet or a natural person wallet.
+If issued to a natural person wallet, the attestation must only list one signatory, the person requesting it.
+If issued to the legal person wallet, the attestation can list all the signatories.

+In the EWC pilot context, the management of complex signatory rights and indirect natural person signatories (for example : company A has company B as a signatory which has company C as a signatory and the natural person D is the signatory of company C), has not been in the scope for revocation and data chaining reasons.

 ## 3 Signatory Rights Verification process
 In the EWC context, a generic attestation verification process has been described by wallet providers in the pilots.
 Those controls and generic steps are described in [RFC-002](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-rfc002-present-verifiable-credentials.md).